 The period from Jackson’s inauguration as president up to the Civil War is known as the Jacksonian Era or the Era of the Rise of the Common Man.
-This period constituted great change and issues warranting debate, such as slavery, Indians, westward mobility, and balance of power between the executive and the legislative branches of government.
+This period constituted great change and issues warranting debate, such as slavery, Indians, westward mobility, and the balance of power between the executive and the legislative branches of government.
 The United States had no strict class system.
-Most Americans identified themselves into the middle class.
-The common man now had the right to vote, without the distinction of owning land, nominating candidates to office, and rewarding the politicians that represented the common man’s interests.
-The 1820s, a time of transition and transformation called for a man who could guide the people through the changeful age.
+Most Americans identified themselves with the middle class.
+The common man now had the right to vote without the distinction of owning land, nominating candidates to office, and rewarding the politicians that represented the common man’s interests.
+The 1820s, a time of transition and transformation, called for a man who could guide the people through the changeful age.
 The election of 1828 signaled a unique change; never before had a man who made his name and fortune outside the thirteen colonies been elected to the office of president.

 Jackson's Rise to Power

 Born in South Carolina to impoverished parents on March 15, 1767, Jackson began life quite differently compared to the previous six presidents.
 At 13, Jackson joined the Continental Army as a courier during the Revolutionary War.
 (Jackson was also the last president to have served during the Revolutionary War).
 Losing his father before his birth, the war then obliterated Jackson's family.
 Losing his two brothers and mother during the war fostered an intense hatred for the British that Jackson maintained his whole life.